Chalon-sur-Saône: Ancient times

 Though the site (ancient Cabillonum) was a capital of the Aedui and objects of La Tène culture have been retrieved from the bed of the river here, the first mention of Cavillonum is found in Commentarii de Bello Gallico (VII, chs.
 42 and 90).
 The Roman city already served as a river port and hub of road communications, of the Via Agrippa and side routes.
 In 354 AD the Roman Emperor Constantius II stationed the Roman 7th Army in Chalon (then called Cabyllona) for an invasion against the brother kings, Gundomadus and Vadomarius of the Alamanni.
 However, not having received supplies, the Roman troops revolted, and were pacified by the grand chamberlain Eusebius with money.
 In Late Antiquity the city had dwindled so much that a wall round it encircled fifteen hectares.

 Christian centre

-Saint Marcellus of Chalons (Saint Marcel) is said to have been martyred here in 179 AD.
+Marcel de Chalon (Saint Marcel) is said to have been martyred here in 179.
 Chalon became one of the de facto capitals of the kingdom of Burgundy under Guntram, king from 561 to 592, who died here.
-Guntram also promoted the cult of Saint Marcellus.
+Guntram also promoted the cult of Marcel.
 It continued to pay for its importance by being frequently attacked until the 10th century.

-The bishopric of Chalon-sur-Saône, a suffragan of the Archdiocese of Lyon, was also established here in the 6th century, and a Church Council was held here from 644–655.
+The Ancient Diocese of Chalon-sur-Saône, a suffragan bishopric of the Archdiocese of Lyon, was also established here in the 6th century, and a Church Council was held here from 644–655.
 After the French Revolution, in accordance with the Concordat of 1801, the diocese of Chalon was amalgamated with the diocese of Autun, which gave the name to the new entity.

 Modern developments

 Chalon in the 19th century is best known as the birthplace of photography.
 Its most famous resident, Nicéphore Niépce, also has a lycée (secondary school) named after him.
 There is a museum which contains some early photography relics, located on the Quai des Messageries in the town, containing more than two million photographs and many old artefacts such as cameras and other equipment for old and modern photography.
 Also on display are Niépce's 1807 Pyréolophore, which is probably the world's first internal combustion engine, plus his 1818 implementation of a dandy horse, for which he coined the word vélocipède.

 Another famous resident is Dominique Vivant Denon (1747–1825), who was involved in the creation of the Louvre museum, converting the former royal palace into a museum after the French Revolution.

+The Hôtel de Ville was completed in 1845.

 In the late 19th century, copper and iron works were the town's main industry.
 The large engineering works of Petit-Creusot, a branch of those of Le Creusot, manufactured heavy industrial items.